 This approach creates a network of coverage, ensuring that no matter where an emergency happens, a device is close by.
 Proper placement guidance is a core part of a successful AED program, transforming your plan from a simple equipment checklist into a life-saving system that protects everyone in your building.

-How Can You Make Your AED Easy to Find in an Emergency?
+How Can You Make Your AED Easy to Find?

 When a sudden cardiac arrest occurs, every second is critical.
 A perfectly maintained AED is useless if no one can find it.
 That’s why visibility is just as important as the device itself.
 During an emergency, people are under immense stress, and their ability to think clearly and search for equipment is limited.
 Your goal is to make your AED so obvious that a first-time visitor could locate it without a moment’s hesitation.